 Instead of condemning premarital sex and/or the lack of sex education among teenagers, Gina S. Noer’s directorial debut, Dua Garis Biru (trans. two blue stripes, referring to the positive mark in home pregnancy test pack) is keen to make the audiences aware of the lack of inter-generational discourses about sex education, that leads to teenage pregnancy and, later, marriage, and the consequence that follows.
-The movie never judges, never manipulates and never scolds anybody to convey the message; even when the drama might be a little overwhelming at times, it ends up being a reflective case study that matters.
+The movie never judges, manipulates and scolds anybody to convey the message.
+Even when the drama might be a little overwhelming at times, it ends up being a reflective case study that matters.

 Theoretically speaking, family becomes the sanctuary—the safe haven for troublesome teens, when the outside world does not.
 Dua Garis Biru embraces this credo dearly without ever being preachy on telling what to do and whatnot.
 The story makes both Dara and Bima’s family an integral part.
 Dara’s pregnancy opens an old wound to her more established parents (Lulu Tobing and Dwi Sasono); while, at the same time, it becomes a burden for Bima’s parents (Cut Mini Theo and Arswendy Bening Swara).
 Most of the movie’s strongest moments come for such interactions within the families.
 Sometimes, it becomes too overwhelming to gasp at one moment, but it’s always heartfelt.

-In presenting the story in holistic, Gina S. Noer surprisingly flaunts playful imagery and enchanting dialogues to complement the story that, by nature, is powerful—even when the narrative is sometimes overwhelming.
-Aside from the breathtaking long take, Noer also devices harrowing symbolism to visualize the message that the movie carries; the symbolism tends to be striking and thought-provoking, even when they barely add depth or underlying message.
-In most case, the symbolism works merely as visual affirmation which strengthens the message.
-Mesmerizing pictures complement the captivating story made alive by the finest ensemble of casts; it’s a brilliant debut by the director, making a further observation to the troublesome Indonesian high school life she penned in Edwin’s Posesif.
+In presenting the story, Noer surprisingly flaunts playful imagery and enchanting dialogues complementing the story that, by nature, is powerful.
+It works even when the narrative is sometimes overwhelming.
+Aside from the breathtaking long take, Noer also devices harrowing symbolism to visualize the message that the movie carries.
+The symbolism tends to be striking and thought-provoking, even when they barely add depth or an underlying message.
+In most cases, the symbolism works merely as a visual affirmation which strengthens the message.
+Mesmerizing pictures complement the captivating story made alive by the finest ensemble of casts.
+It’s a brilliant debut by the director, making a further observation of the troublesome Indonesian high school life she penned in Edwin’s Posesif.